 Vietnamese Traditional Dresses & Costumes

-If there’s one thing that people can’t get enough of from Vietnam, it’s the clothes.
-The colourful, intricately detailed Vietnamese clothing has become well-known worldwide for its bold look and for the variety of individual stories woven into its fabric.
 The traditional dress, the Vietnamese Ao Dai, is a garment of intense national pride for Vietnamese people; it is highly-revered inside Vietnam as well as out for its sleek elegance.
 However, the wealth of Vietnamese costumes runs deep, and a population on the cusp of 100 million, including 54 individual ethnic backgrounds, creates a lot of scope for fashion.

 The textile industry continues to reach a huge market outside of Vietnam.
 In the first quarter of 2018, textiles were the country's second-biggest export, creating $7.83 billion, which is 15% higher than last year.
-So why is there such a scramble for Vietnamese textiles?
-What are the traditional Vietnamese Dresses that create such a stir around the world?

-Vietnamese Traditional Costumes
+1. Vietnamese Traditional Costumes

-There’s no other place to begin than the iconic Ao Dai Viet Nam.
+There’s no other place to begin than the iconic Ao Dai Vietnam.
 Pronounced ‘ow zai’ in the North and ‘ow’ yai’ in the South, the words literally translate to ‘Vietnamese Long Dress’.
 The Ao Dai has made incredible transformations from its birth during the 15th century to today where it remains a very popular garment for special events like Vietnamese New Year, weddings, graduations and various national holidays.

 Ao Dai in Vietnamese New Year

 The original Ao Dai was a horrendously unflattering affair dreamt up by a Southern Vietnamese lord, Lord Nguyen.
 It was a blended design borrowed from the Chinese Ming Dynasty and Cham ethnic tribe, featuring a long and baggy, colourless tunic with four panels and worn by both men and women.
 Over the years, it went through many transformations.
-Men gradually lost enthusiasm with the whole thing and female members of high-society began adopting an increasingly slimmer and more elaborate version while peasants remained with the more practical, conservative option.
+Men gradually lost enthusiasm for the whole thing and female members of high-society began adopting an increasingly slimmer and more elaborate version while peasants remained with the more practical, conservative option.

-It wasn’t until French colonialism arrived that the Ao Dai really took off.
-Cat Tuong was a French-trained artist who revolutionalised what soon become the official national dress, making it much more fitted and in true colonial style, requiring a tight-fitting corset.
+It wasn’t until French colonialism arrived that the Ao Dai took off.
+Cat Tuong was a French-trained artist who revolutionalised what soon became the official national dress, making it much more fitted and in true colonial style, requiring a tight-fitting corset.
 That modern version went through the standard 20th-century fashion mill, appearing in many, many different styles throughout the decades until its appearance today as the simple, colourful and graceful Vietnamese national dress.

 Ao Dai